science-en-poche/yelandur/API.md

 }
 ```

-will create the corresponding profile without tied to its device.
+will create the corresponding profile tied to its device.

 Here again, the number of signatures on the `POST`ed data determines
 which case we're in.
 Possible errors are, in the following order: